AlexJerryPolyU/DOBI-breast-cancer-classification-project/README.md

 Following the bankruptcy of Zhejiang Dolby Medical Technology Co., Ltd. (Subsidiary of DOBI Medical International, Inc.) in China, this codebase has been open-sourced to advance research and applications in Diffuse Optical Imaging (DOI).

+**Note:** For data privacy reasons, this repository does not include sample datasets for testing.
+Users are encouraged to source their own compliant data for model evaluation and fine-tuning.

 **Further Reading:**
 - https://pmc.ncbi.nlm.nih.gov/articles/PMC3467859/
 - https://www.sciencedirect.com/science/article/pii/S1687850725000408